 So yea, the first recommendation in this what to do in Stuttgart blog will be Kingstreet.

-From Kingstreet, you can walk through the Palace garden, as it is only a stone’s throw away.
+From Kingstreet, you can walk through the Palace Garden, as it is only a stone’s throw away.

 Redesigned in 1951, the palace garden, today, is a place to linger, relax, and marvel at.
 With ancient trees, and large expanses of lawns and lakes, the upper Palace Gardens contain the New Palace, the Opera, and Playhouse.

-Though the Opera house is open to the public, the New Palace (which contains the ministries of the Baden-Wurttemberg state government) isn’t allowed for tourists to visit.
+Though the Opera House is open to the public, the New Palace (which contains the ministries of the Baden-Wurttemberg state government) isn’t allowed for tourists to visit.

 Other than place gardens, the Television Tower is perhaps one the second most popular things to see in Stuttgart.
 It is one of the most outstanding cultural monuments in the city too.